niermann/temscript/docs/instrument.rst

         Use :attr:`MagnificationIndex` to change.

         .. note::
             On Titan 1.1 software this property reads 0.0 regardless of used mode.
-See :ref:`_Restrictions`.
+See :ref:`restrictions`.

     .. attribute:: MagnificationIndex